atakankarakastr/survey-form/README.md

-# Survey Form
+# Responsive Survey Form - FreeCodeCamp Project

 This is a responsive survey form created as part of the **FreeCodeCamp Responsive Web Design Certification**.
-The project demonstrates the use of HTML5 and CSS3 to build an accessible and user-friendly form.
+The project demonstrates the use of HTML5 and CSS3 to build an accessible, interactive, and user-friendly form.

 ## Live Demo

-You can view the live demo of the project [here](atakankarakastr.github.io/survey-form).
+Check out the live demo of the project [here](https://atakankarakastr.github.io/survey-form/).

 ## Features

-- **Responsive Design:** The layout adapts seamlessly to different screen sizes, ensuring usability on both desktop and mobile devices.
+- **Responsive Design:** Adapts seamlessly to desktop and mobile devices.
-- **Clean and Modern UI:** The form uses a visually appealing color scheme with soft mint and royal blue tones, offering a professional and welcoming look.
-- **Interactive Form Elements:**
-  - Focus effects on input fields and buttons enhance usability.
-  - Placeholder text guides users in filling out the form.
-- **Accessible Design:**
-  - Proper use of labels and placeholders for improved accessibility.
+- **Modern UI:** Clean, professional color scheme with interactive elements.
-  - Semantic HTML elements, such as `fieldset` and `legend`, enhance structure and usability for screen readers.
+- **Accessibility:** Semantic HTML structure for screen readers and better usability.
+- **Interactive Elements:**
+  - Focus effects for improved form interaction.
-- **Validation:** Required fields ensure complete and accurate user input.
+  - Validation for required fields to ensure complete input.

 ## Technologies Used

-- **HTML5**
-- **CSS3**
-  - Flexbox for layout.
+- **HTML5:** Semantic tags for structure and accessibility.
+- **CSS3:**
-  - Media queries for responsiveness.
+  - Flexbox and media queries for responsive layouts.
-  - Transition effects for interactivity.
+  - Transition effects for smooth interactivity.

 ## How to Run the Project Locally